trsong/trsong.github.io/_posts/2023-01-01-DailyQuestions.md

 **Failed Attempts:**

-> Rev 1: not pruning invalid case
+> Rev 1: not pruning invalid case.
+When tracking last occurrance, fail to consider an invalid case: "a" in "abcba" where "bcba" is not a valid result.

 ```py
 def longest_uniq_substr(s):